niello/deusexmachina/3rdParty/Xiph/_Readme_Dependency.txt

 xiph.org

 Current version used:
-Revision 18636
+Revision 19483

 Purpose in DEM:
-Main scripting language
+Audio and video playback